How Kratom Affects the Brain

 And remember that the eight glasses per day are for the average Joe, not for someone consuming highly astringent diuretic plants all day.
 Eight glasses should be a bare minimum if you’re taking multiple doses of kratom.

 Decreasing your dose might help relieve headaches caused by oversaturated brain chemicals and dehydration.
-Kratom contains lots of different active compounds called alkaloids, and each one affects the brain differently.
+Kratom contains many different active compounds called alkaloids, each affecting the brain differently.
 Consuming multiple doses throughout the day will lead to your brain getting mixed messages.

 Excess adrenaline and dopamine may feel stifled at higher doses.
 These high doses tend to make you feel more relaxed.
 Nonetheless, they can still cause headaches.